gitFerdo/Online-Transportation-Services/README.md

 # Online Transportation Services

-Transportation services in an online air ticket purchasing system provide convenience for both passengers and drivers.
-This system includes ride scheduling, rating and review system, and safety features.
+Transportation services in an online vehicle transport-booking system provide convenience for both passengers and drivers.
+This system includes ride scheduling, rating, and review systems, and safety features.

 ### Key Features
 - **Ride Scheduling** Allows passengers to plan rides with drivers using a web application by inputting pickup location, destination, and other details.